utcs356/sp25/_pages/2_p4_switch_router.md

 ### Part 0: Overview and Setup
 #### Overview
-Your task is to implement a basic switch and router with P4(data plane) and Python(control plane).
+Your task is to implement a basic switch and router using P4 for the data plane and Python for the control plane.

 #### Setup
-**Get the skeleton code for A2 and setup your private repository.**
+**Clone the skeleton code for A2 and setup your private repository.**
 * To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment2.git).
 * Don't forget to select `Private` while creating the repository.